 ICT is arguably the technology area that has had the strongest impact on society during the past 60 years.
 The technology is visibly present in our use of computers, smartphones, information search, robotics, and intelligent agents, but has an even greater impact as an enabling technology for a large number of application areas, such as medicine and healthcare, energy production and distribution, finance, public management and transport logistics to name a few.

-NTNU's ICT program covers the complete range of research and education in Information and Communication Technologies at the university, from computer science and engineering through control engineering, robotics, wired and wireless communications to electronics and materials.
-The ICT research and education activities at NTNU are distributed on several of our faculties, although the main hub is at the Faculty of Information Technology, Mathematics and Electrical Engineering.
+NTNU Digial covers the complete range of research and education in Information and Communication Technologies at the university, from computer science and engineering through control engineering, robotics, wired and wireless communications to electronics and materials.
+The ICT research and education activities at NTNU are distributed on several of our faculties, although the main hub is at the Faculty of Information Technology and Electrical Engineering.